What Parasites Look Like In Stool? | Clear Visual Guide

 A Practical Table: Visual Traits of Common Intestinal Parasites

-| Parasite Type | Visible Form In Stool | Description & Size |
+Parasite Type Visible Form In Stool Description & Size

-| Roundworm (Ascaris) | Adult Worms | Cylindrical, creamy-white worms; up to 35 cm long; may move if fresh. |
+Roundworm (Ascaris) Adult Worms Cylindrical, creamy-white worms; adult females may reach about 20-35 cm long; may move if fresh.

-| Hookworm | Eggs Only (Microscopic) | Egs oval (~60 µm), thin-shelled; adult worms rarely passed visibly. |
+Hookworm Eggs Only (Microscopic) Eggs are oval and thin-shelled under the microscope; adult worms are rarely passed visibly.

 The Importance of Timely Medical Evaluation

-Seeing anything unusual in your stool—especially worm-like objects—should prompt immediate medical attention.
+Seeing anything unusual in your stool—especially worm-like objects—should prompt medical attention.
 Self-diagnosis based solely on visual inspection is risky because many harmless substances can mimic parasite appearance: undigested food fibers, mucus strands, or even shed intestinal lining pieces.

-- Microscopic Analysis: To identify eggs, larvae, or cysts invisible to the naked eye.
+• Microscopic Analysis: To identify eggs, larvae, or cysts invisible to the naked eye.

 Treatment Overview Based on Parasite Identification

-Treatment varies depending on parasite type:
+Treatment varies depending on parasite type, symptoms, severity, and the patient’s medical history:

 Key Takeaways: What Parasites Look Like In Stool?